 This condition is also associated with excess gas, which can result in stomach growling, abdominal pain, mucus in the stool, fever, as well as diarrhea that can be chronic, and anemia due to intestinal bleeding.

-What to do: Treatment is directed by a gastroenterologist and varies according to the severity of the symptoms.
+How to stop it: Treatment is directed by a gastroenterologist and varies according to the severity of the symptoms.
 Immunosuppressive drugs, biological therapy or even surgery may be indicated.
+An ulcerative colitis diet may also be beneficial in relieving symptoms and preventing flare-ups.

 10. Crohn's disease